eth-pkg/eth-nodes/README.md

 # Ethereum Node Packaging

 This project is designed to simplify the process of packaging different Ethereum nodes for Debian-based systems.
-It provides a structured way to create Debian packages for multiple Ethereum node clients.
+It provides a structured way to create Debian packages for multiple Ethereum clients.

 ## Usage